OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       }
     }
     // Ready to display meters in menu.
 Note you display the identifier and not the id.
-    Add each compatibleGroups to meters menu in alphabetically sorted order in regular font (case 1) Add each incompatibleGroups to meters menu in alphabetically sorted order as grayed out and not selectable (case 2)
+    Add each compatibleUnit C add name C.name to group menu in alphabetically sorted order in regular font for case 1 Add each incompatibleUnit I add name I.identifier to group menu in alphabetically sorted order as grayed out and not selectable for case 2

 ### meter-viewing-page

-If an admin is viewing the page then the new items in the [database schema](#database-changes-for-units) for meters should be displayed where the ids are converted to names for the units.
+If an admin is viewing the page then the new items in the [database schema](#database-changes-for-units) for meters should be displayed where the ids are converted to identifier for the units.
 These values are editable and are displayed with a dropdown menu where it is set to the current value when loading this page.
-The values listed in the unit_id are any unit in the unit table with type_of_unit = unit (not meters).
+The values listed in the unit_id are any unit in the unit table with type_of_unit = unit (not meter or suffix).
 The values for the [default_graphic_unit](#default_graphic_unit) are the list of all units compatible with the current unit_id unit.
 This can be found by:

-    Set allowedDefaultGraphicUnit = unitsCompatibleWithUnit(unit_index)
+    Set allowedDefaultGraphicUnit = unitsCompatibleWithUnit(unit_id)

 The menu will contain the identifier associated with each id in allowedDefaultGraphicUnit.